 You definitely want your gravel bike to be highly road-capable.
 This is where it might differ most from a cyclocross bike, which looks a lot like the gravel bike on the surface.
 The beauty of the right gravel bike is that it can be great on gravel, but it can also perform very well on long stretches of pavement.
 This allows you to connect trails together — you can ride out on 10 miles of gravel, connect to another trail on 8 miles of pavement, and head home on another 12 miles of gravel.
 That creates a beautiful 40 mile ride that would not have been very accessible to you purely on a road bike or mountain bike.

 You want to run wider tires on a gravel bike than you would on your road bike, even if your road bike is often used off pavement.
-The typical tire width for a gravel bike is 30-40mm, whereas a road bike often maxes out at around 28 or 30mm in tire width.
+The typical tire width for a gravel bike is 30-40mm, or even up to 50mm, whereas a road bike often maxes out at around 28 or 30mm in tire width.
 A good, sturdy rim and wheelset that can accommodate a nicely-treaded tire in the 35-39mm range is often the go-to choice for avid gravel riders.

 Wider tires will give you more “flotation” on loose gravel and the ability to have a more aggressive tread which is helpful on wet, greasy gravel.
 Thinner tires — in the 28 to 34 range — will give you better rolling on hard smooth gravel and pavement.
 Real serious riders might actually have a wheelset ready for more than one condition — but that will require some budget.

 Of course, it is not just about the rim and tires when it comes to tire width.
 The bike itself, including the design of the front fork, fork crown, seat stays, and brake calipers (not an issue with disc brakes) all will determine how wide of a tire you can go with.
 One of the main advantages of choosing a built-for-gravel bike is that it is designed with these dimensions in mind.